Frederick F. Woerner Jr.

-Frederick Frank Woerner Jr. (12 August 1933 – 29 March 2023) was a four-star general of the United States Army, Commander-in-Chief of United States Southern Command, Chairman of the American Battle Monuments Commission, and professor at Boston University.
+Frederick Frank Woerner Jr. (12 August 1933 – 29 March 2023) was an American general who last served as the Commander-in-Chief of the United States Southern Command from 1987 to 1989.
+After retiring from the United States Army, he was a professor of international relations at Boston University from 1990 to 2003, and also served as chairman of the American Battle Monuments Commission from 1994 to 2001.